Academic year 2022/23

 Summary

-[3] Please note that in 2021/22, all High Potential ITT trainees are now reported under the Teach First provider which is located in London.
-Previously, High Potential ITT trainees had been reported under providers across all regions.
+• Please note that the region is determined by the location of the provider, which may not necessarily be where the trainee is located.
+Also note that since 2021/22, all HPITT trainees are reported under the Teach First provider which is located in London.
+Previously, HPITT trainees had been reported under providers across all regions.

 Outcomes of candidates undertaking assessment only (AO)